 Signs It’s Time to Change the Hood Strut(s)

 Like most parts on an automobile, hood struts don’t just fail.
-When their time with you is up, they first give you ample indications that they are done with being part of the motoring reality.
+When their time with you is up, they first give you ample indications that they are done with being part of your motoring reality.

 So, here are the telltale signs you’ll soon be missing your old hood strut(s) sooner than later.

-Hood struts that are rightly pressurized simply hold better and are firmer in the hand too, either when opening or when closing the hood.
+Hood struts that are rightly pressurized simply hold better and are firmer in the hand, too, either when opening or when closing the hood.

-2. Hood Struts That Won’t Go All the Way up When Left Halfway
+2. Hood Struts That Won’t Go All the Way Up When Left Halfway

 The second sign of a hood strut (or hood struts) in need of replacement is a hood strut (or struts) that won’t go all the way up when left halfway opened.

-Powered by gas under pressure and sealed shut by a seal, the constant pressure in the narrow cylinder of the struts easily pushes the strut(s) up to the full extent allowable by the strut design when opened and left only halfway.
+Powered by gas under pressure and sealed shut by a seal, the constant pressure in the narrow cylinder of the struts easily pushes the strut(s) up to the full extent allowable by the strut design when opened and left halfway.

-If you notice that you need to open your hood all the way up before it stays in place, this is a clear indication of the beginning of the loss of pressure in the little cylinder of the struts and a call for replacement, sooner than later.
+If you notice that you need to open your hood all the way up before it stays in place, this is a clear indication of the beginning of the loss of pressure in the little cylinder of the struts and a call for replacement, sooner rather than later.

 The good thing about this test is that it can easily be executed and conclusions reached by even a complete newbie to the automotive world or the paradise that is DIY.